milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 implementation make it out into the wild.
 All CLI commands support `quirks mode` via the `-q` and `--quirks` CLI options.

+### NUC 7 Quirks

+* `NUC7_FREQUENCY_DEFAULT`: This `quirks mode` changes the processing of the return value for the `get_led` WMI method for NUC 7 BIOS.
+This affects NUC 7 in a factory default state where the NUC LEDs state hasnt been changed.
+    In a factory default state, the NUC 7 can properly return `0` for `brightness` and `0` for `color` (aka `Disabled`), however it also returns `0` for `frequency` which is an invalid enum value according to the documentation.
+Enabling this quirks mode overrides any `0` value returned for `frequency` and converts it to `1` for `1Hz`.
+Enabling this quirks mode on a BIOS not affected by this issue will not cause a change in the return value for `frequency`.

 ### NUC 10 Quirks

 * `NUC10_RETURN_VALUE`: This `quirks mode` changes the processing of the return value for the `query_led_color_type`